raboof/akka.github.com/faq/index.md

 For Scala users this can only happen outside of actors, since the `!` operator picks up the sender reference implicitly from the surrounding actor’s context.

+### How can I get compile time errors for missing messages in `receive`?

+One solution to help you get a compile time warning for not handling a message that you should be handling is to define your actors input and output messages implementing base traits, and then do a match that the will be checked for exhaustiveness.

+Here is an example where the compiler will warn you that the match in receive isn't exhaustive:

+    object MyActor {
+      // these are the messages we accept sealed abstract trait Message
+      case class FooMessage(foo: String) extends Message
+      case class BarMessage(bar: Int) extends Message

+      // these are the replies we send sealed abstract trait Reply
+      case class BazMessage(foo: String) extends Reply
+    }

+    class MyActor extends Actor {
+      import MyActor._
+      def receive = {
+        case message: Message ⇒ message match {
+          case BarMessage(bar) => sender !
+BazMessage("Got " + bar)
+        }
+      }
+    }

 ## Remoting

 ### I want to send to a remote system but it does not do anything